 Ways to Enjoy these Biscuits

 This low carb biscuits recipe will be a little sweeter tasting than the usual version, but they will be no less appealing to have with savoury meals.
-The coconut flour has some natural sweetness to it, but cornbread tends to be on the sweeter side as well and goes with savoury meals like chili.
+The coconut flour has some natural sweet flavor to it, but cornbread tends to be on the sweeter side as well and goes with savoury meals like chili.
 Consider serving these biscuits alongside a bowl of vegetable soup, chili, or stew to mop up the sauce.
 They also make a wonderful base for a hearty breakfast sandwich including egg, cheese, and ham or bacon.

 Many people enjoy eating biscuits warm, but the nature of this recipe means that the biscuits will be cool before you serve them.
 However, you can warm them up if you like.
 A good way to do that would be to set them on top of a toaster to gently warm them up while turning them.
 This method will help ensure that the middles remain fluffy without becoming toasted.